pagand/model_optimze_vessel/paper/Readme.md

 This is the code to produce the results of the paper.
-The data cannot be provided due to the company policy.